Mile 78.3: River Grove (DPRT)

 NOAA and the U.S. Geological Survey track real-time water levels from electronic data collection units located at 11 spots along the river, starting in Russell, Illinois on the Wisconsin border all the way down to the Brandon Road Lock in Joliet.
 I saw these collection boxes on many of my walks.
 Water levels on eight tributaries are tracked as well – there are seven units on Salt Creek alone.
 That’s a lot of data points scattered around a vast and diminished watershed, and reflects some lessons learned from prior flooding.
 I also saw ruler-style water level gauges on pedestrian viaducts that, if nothing else, would at least tell you how far bottom is if you happened to be on trail during a flood.

-This might have come in handy for some folks over the 4th of July weekend in Chicago this year, when torrential rains flooded streets and homes (and a NASCAR race), forcing the MWRD to re-reverse the flow of the Chicago River and release excess water into Lake Michigan.
+This might have come in handy for some folks over the 4th of July weekend in Chicago in 2023, when torrential rains flooded streets and homes (and a NASCAR race), forcing the MWRD to re-reverse the flow of the Chicago River and release excess water into Lake Michigan.
 I visited the CSO Events Map and noted multiple events over the period of July 2-5, though most were on the Chicago River.
 My own basement flooded after local combined sewer systems were inundated with nine inches of rain in about three hours, which is a reminder about why the Des Plaines, and all rivers, are so prone to flood: too much rain, too fast, and nowhere else for the water to go.

 Watershed restoration